RandallFlagg/WebComponents/README.md

 # WebComponents
 This repository intends to be a library for components.
-This is not only for HTLM5 web components but also for libraries.
+This is not only for HTLM5 web components but also for frameworks and libraries.

 Each component might have its own license so make sure to read before using.